 This future proofing shift to unlimit perspective through creative design thinking not only ensures that Ford “stays in the game” in our constantly changing VUCCA (Volatile, Uncertain, Culturally Complex, Ambiguous) world we live in, but also is a win for the environment.
 People, Planet, Profit, Purpose: the Quadruple Bottom Line.

 How are you unlimiting your thinking, perspective, looking outside categories?
-How are you living up to the high expectations of consumer experience in order to future proof?
+How are you living up to or even exceeding the high expectations of consumer experience in order to future proof?
 Besides working with a successful ad agency, you can hire a coach to help you see the big picture, look outside categories and shift perspectives.

 Jon: Thanks for having me.
 First of all, good job on saying VMLY&R. (Marilyn: I’ve been practicing!)
 I’m still getting used to it.
 Today we’re speaking on design and creativity.
 And I’m going to talk about, in this particular era, the fact that consumers expectations are so high for the experiences that they’ll have with brands and that the best experience you’ve had with a company is now the level set bar for the experience you’ll have with anyone.
 And so that puts a lot of demand on brands and organizations to have amazing experiences.
 So I’m going to talk about design thinking as a way to really penetrate and create a tension in that experience era.
 It’s gonna be fun.
 We’re gonna show a lot of really imaginative ways to reach consumers.

 Marilyn: Great.
 And in a minute, I want to hear a quick example of that.
 If you could share, and I’m also sure that a lot of people listening, leaders and coaches are wondering, how do you stay creative?
 You’re in a creative field as you talk about, the expectations are high.
 So how do you keep your creativity up?